 Pollinators ensure the reproductive success of plants and the survival of the wildlife that depend on those plants for food and shelter.
 They are also responsible for an estimated one out of three bites of food that people eat, which is worth billions of dollars to the North American economy.

-Ontario Nature went to court last summer to protect pollinators from two harmful neonicotinoid pesticides.
+Ontario Nature went to court in 2017 to protect pollinators from two harmful neonicotinoid pesticides.
 We were up against the federal government and three multi-national pesticide companies who were asking the court to dismiss our case about the unlawful registrations of Clothianidin and Thiamethoxam-based pesticides.

 Although the court decided in our favour, the federal government and its allies immediately appealed the decision.
 So we were back in court on November 15 and 16, ably represented by Ecojustice, fighting for the opportunity to have our case heard.